woanware/woanware.github.io/forensics/timeliner.md

 Microsoft .NET Framework v4.5

 ## Installation/Running ##

 - Install [postgres](http://www.postgresql.org/download/) database on the local machine
+- Open pgadmin and connect to the server, enter the password set during the installation
+- Right click on the Database treeview node and select "New Database"
-- Create a new database called 'timeliner' (note that casing is important with postgres)
+- Enter the database name as ‘timeliner’ (note that casing is important with postgres) and then click OK
+- Then expand the databases node, and select the new 'timeliner' database
+- Next click the SQL icon on the toolbar, this will open the SQL query window
-- Run the SQL script (schema.sql) located in the Database folder
+- Copy the contents of the SQL script (schema.sql) located in the Database folder into the SQL query window or just drag the file onto the window
+- Then press the green arrow button on the toolbar or press F5 to execute the query, this should create the schema and set the appropriate permissions
 - Next run Timeliner, create a new project, and import your time line file

 ## Screenshot ##

 ## Download ##